The Massachusetts Exit Strategy

 1. The "Millionaire's Tax" Impact

-Following the passage of the Fair Share Amendment, Massachusetts now imposes an additional 4% surtax on all annual taxable income exceeding $1,000,000.
-This brings the effective marginal rate for high-earners to 9%.
+Tax professionals emphasize that following the passage of the Fair Share Amendment, Massachusetts now imposes an additional 4% surtax on all annual taxable income exceeding $1,000,000 (indexed for inflation).
+CPAs note this brings the effective marginal rate for high-earners to 9%.

-The 4% surtax applies to Capital Gains.
-If you are planning a significant liquidity event (selling a business or a primary residence with large equity), executing your Florida move before the sale can save you hundreds of thousands in surtaxes.
+Tax attorneys strictly warn that the 4% surtax often applies to Capital Gains.
+If you are planning a significant liquidity event (selling a business or a primary residence with large equity), CPAs frequently advise clients to carefully sequence their Florida move before the sale to mitigate surtax exposure.
+We coordinate the timeline of your Florida real estate acquisition precisely alongside your tax counsel’s strategy.

 2. The Estate Tax Cliff

-Massachusetts has one of the lowest estate tax thresholds in the nation: $2 Million.
-If your estate (including home value, retirement accounts, and life insurance) exceeds this limit, the entire estate can be subject to taxation, not just the overage.
+Estate planners frequently warn high-net-worth clients that Massachusetts has one of the lowest estate tax thresholds in the nation: $2 Million.
+Legal counsel notes that if your estate (including home value, retirement accounts, and life insurance) exceeds this limit, it may be subject to significant state-level taxation.

 3. The Audit Risk (DOR)

-The Massachusetts Department of Revenue (DOR) is notoriously aggressive.
-They do not rely solely on the 183-day rule.
-They look for your "Permanent Place of Abode."
+Tax counsel warns that the Massachusetts Department of Revenue (DOR) is notoriously aggressive.
+CPAs advise that the DOR does not rely solely on the 183-day rule; they rigorously investigate your "Permanent Place of Abode."

-If you keep your home in Newton or the Cape "winterized and ready for use," the DOR may argue you never truly left.
-We advise clients to rent out their MA property, remove personal effects, or sell it entirely to create a clean break.
+Tax professionals caution that if you keep your home in Newton or the Cape "winterized and ready for use," the DOR may argue you never truly severed your ties.
+To create a legally defensible clean break, legal counsel generally advises clients to lease out their MA property long-term, remove prized personal effects, or sell the asset entirely.

 Execute the Strategy